• Skip to primary navigation

 Burnout can make people weary, unmotivated, nervous, and cynical, with potentially disastrous effects.
 Research reveals that severe stress levels can damage social skills, overload cognitive ability, and eventually lead to changes in brain function, in addition to affecting professional advancement.

 You’ll require eight to ten hours of sleep, plus three 15- to 30-minute naps or retreats, once you’re “burned out.”
-If you ignore these guidelines, your body will soon find itself lying still — in your bed, a hospital, or a morgue.
+If you ignore these guidelines, your body will soon lie still — in your bed, a hospital, or a morgue.

 Face-to-face interactions need more mental processing than video calls.
-Nonverbal clues such as facial expressions, voice tone and pitch, and body language require more effort to process.
-This extra focus requires a lot of energy, which could explain why you’re tired.
+Nonverbal clues such as facial expressions, tone and pitch, and body language require more processing effort.
+This extra focus requires a lot of energy, which could explain your tiredness.

 Meeting anxiety can trigger a variety of unpleasant emotions and thoughts.
 You may feel concerned about being judged.
 Fear of speaking up in front of the group.

-However, if you feel this way all of the time, you may be burned out.
-Burnout happens over time.
-It isn’t something that happens over night, but it might sneak up on you.
-The signs and symptoms are mild at first, but they worsen over time.
+However, you may be burned out if you always feel this way.
+Burnout doesn’t happen overnight, but it might sneak up on you.
+The signs and symptoms are mild initially but worsen over time.

 People who are persistently burned out suffer brain damage similar to those who have been traumatized.
-Burnout affects brain connectivity, which can lead to diminished creativity, working memory, and problem-solving abilities.
+Burnout affects brain connectivity, diminishing creativity, working memory, and problem-solving abilities.

 Memory and concentration problems, sleeplessness, widespread aches, intense weariness, impatience, worry, and a persistent feeling of being emotionally depleted are just a few of the symptoms of burnout.